Lightning-Universe/Redis_component/README.md

 ## About

-lightning-redis will set up redis server along with chosen redis modules and provide the credentials to access it from other components.
+Redis component will set up redis server along with chosen redis modules and provide the credentials to access it from other components.
 Although, it will not expose any abstractions for you to access the redis server, you can use any redis client using the credentials provided by this component.
+The example given below is using the official [python redis client](https://github.com/Redis/redis-py) which can be installed using `pip install redis`.

 ## Install

-First, install lightning_redis:
+First, install the component:

 ```bash
 lightning install component git+https://github.com/Lightning-AI/lightning-redis.git@main